 Got a Problem With Your U District Basement, Foundation or Concrete?

-So if your house near UW is showing some symptoms of having one of these problems, you should give us a short call and let’s talk about it.
+So if your house near UW is showing some symptoms of having one of these problems, you should make a short call and talk about it.

-During our phone call, we can discuss your situation, maybe give you a little advice and then set up an appointment to come out and inspect your property.
-After the inspection, we will be able to give you a plan on how to get it fixed.
+During a brief phone call, you can discuss your situation, maybe hear you a little advice and then set up an appointment to come out and inspect your property.
+After the inspection, they will be able to give you a plan on how to get it fixed.

 Do I Need a Professional Inspection?

 Sometimes, it’s obvious to a King County homeowner that they have a structure problem.
 In some situations, the evidence is just really obvious and easy to see; Other times the property owner isn’t really sure they have a problem.

 And these kind of problems can show up in all types of home construction, from older to newer houses.